-As a Bangkok condo investor budgeting and calculating the estimated ownership expenses and maintenance cost of a property is the key to assessing the potential Rental Yield!
+As a Bangkok condo investor budgeting and calculating the ownership expenses and maintenance costs of a property are key to assessing the potential Rental Yield.

-This article will provide a full overview of all the possible expenses a landlord will encounter when owning a condo in Bangkok!
+This article provides an overview of all the possible expenses when owning a condo in Bangkok.

-While the level of expenses can depend greatly on the condo’s specifications and its location, we will try to provide an itemized list of cost considerations.
-Please note, this article will not delve into or provide details of pre-transfer expenses, furnishing cost, renovation costs and sales taxes.
-If you would like more information about pre-transfer expenses and sales taxes please visit:
+The level of expenses depend greatly on the condo’s specifications and its location.
+We are providing an itemized list of cost considerations.
+Please note that this article is not about providing details of pre-transfer expenses, furnishing cost, renovation costs and sales taxes.
+If you would like more information about pre-transfer expenses and sales taxes please visit the following sources.

 - Taxes on Buying and Selling Condominiums in Thailand

 - First Time Buyer Guide: Bangkok Off-Plan Condos

 To makes things easier to understand, this article focuses on 3 ownership expenses into 3 categories

 - Condo & Building Maintenance Expenses